rakus/properties-constants-maven-plugin/src/site/markdown/code-templates.md

 The model used for Freemarker templates contain the following fields:

-* `pkgName`: the java package name of the generated class
+* `packageName`: the java package name of the generated class
 * `simpleClassName`: The name of the generated class without package
 * `fullClassName`: the fully qualified class name including package
 * `javaFileName`: Name of the generated Java file including the directories